BritishPandaChick/codeacademy-contact-list/README.md

-# codeacademy-contact-list
+# Codeacademy Contact List

-Contact list project from Codeacademy JavaScript section
+Contact list project from Codeacademy JavaScript section.
+Made with HTML and JavaScript.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+This repository is based on starter code from Codeacademy.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* Codeacademy